This program is for licensed mental health professionals who wish to be trained and certified as Jungian psychoanalysts

 Overview of the Program

-The training of analytic candidates takes place within the body of the larger learning community in which both candidates and faculty continue to learn from interactive and mutual discussion of their work and at the edges of theory and experience.
-The candidates in the JPA educational program are composed of individuals who have qualified for admission to the program by meeting the prerequisites and passing through all the requirements of the admissions process.
-Upon completion of the program, graduates will be qualified for membership in the National Association for the Advancement of Psychoanalysis (NAAP) and the International Association for Analytic Psychology (IAAP).
+The training of AITs takes place within the body of the larger learning community in which both AITs and faculty continue to learn from interactive and mutual discussion of their work and at the edges of theory and experience.
+The AITs in the JPA educational program are composed of individuals who have qualified for admission to the program by meeting the prerequisites and passing through all the requirements of the admissions process.
+Upon completion of the program, graduates will be qualified for membership in the International Association for Analytical Psychology (IAAP), and the National Association for the Advancement of Psychoanalysis (NAAP).

 There are 33 weeks of coursework divided into three 11-week trimesters per year.

 Each trimester is composed of ten classes, plus one community required clinical evening per trimester.
 This meeting also serves as a course feedback mechanism and an opportunity to engage the full body of candidates and faculty.
 Classes are usually held Monday evenings in New York City, divided into 3 class periods.

 The trimester-long academic courses in the JPA curriculum are of three types, each typically occurring in one of the time periods.
 Of primary importance is a series of Jung Reading courses.
 The total series is four years in length, and is required for all candidates.
 This class cycle endeavors to cover all of Jung’s major works.
 After the fourth year of this cycle candidates may continue to take courses in this series as the content of the fourth year course will rotate amongst relevant topics in the Jungian corpus.